 #4: Don’t Forget Your Carrying Case!

 I fell in love with pencil cases when I lived in Germany as a high school student.
 I’ve carried a pencil case full of pens ever since.
-In fact, I still use a gold metal pencil case I bought when I was in high school.
+In fact, I still use a gold metal pencil case that I bought when I was in high school.

 When I travel I usually switch to a larger pencil bag that holds all of the accessories I want to bring with me.
 I’m always on the lookout for travel pencil bags, so here are a few of my favorites: